bkuhlmann/tocer/README.md

 In the case that Tocer has already auto-generated a table of contents for a Markdown file, the existing table of contents has become stale, or placement of the table of contents has changed you can re-run Tocer on that file to auto- update it with new table of contents.

+## Customization

+If desired, this gem supports global customization via the `~/.tocerrc` file.
+Order of precedence is determined in the following order (with the last one taking top priority):

+0. Global `~/.tocerrc`.
+0. CLI option.
+Example: `tocer --generate README.md --label "Custom Label"`

+Any setting provided to the CLI during runtime would trump the global setting.
+The global setting is the weakest of all but great for situations where custom settings should be applied to *all* projects.

+The `~/.tocerrc` uses the following default settings:

+    :label: "# Table of Contents"

+Each `~/.tocerrc` setting can be configured as follows:

+- `label`: The header label for the table of contents.
+Default: "# Table of Contents".

 # Tests